teamdeeson/codex/docs/handbook/roles-at-deeson.md

 * Acting as the senior expert for complex and tricky problems
 * Innovation, R&D and creativity within the chapter

-*John Ennew* is the Chapter Lead for the Technical Chapter
+*John Ennew* is the Chapter Lead for the Technical Chapter.

 *Mike Jongbloet* is the Chapter Lead for the User Experience and Design Chapter.